mnneeltakemail2/testNeel3/waves-full-node/how-to-build-and-test-a-node.md

 # How to Build and Test a Node

-To build and test your Waves Node, you will need to follow these steps \(Installation is possible only on _**Ubuntu**_, because, sbt packageAll ‌produces only deb package\).
+To build and test your Neel Node, you will need to follow these steps \(Installation is possible only on _**Ubuntu**_, because, sbt packageAll ‌produces only deb package\).

 ## 1. Setup the environment